 100 Men Who Give a Damn! - Halifax

-We are a founding member and organizer of 100 Men Who Give a Damn! - Halifax.
-Since 2014, this "non-organization" is responsible for more than $375,000 and 100% of donations go to local charities.
-Yes, no expenses and Steve is honoured to emcee the quarterly meet-up events.
+We were a founding member and organizer of 100 Men Who Give a Damn! - Halifax.
+In 20, one-hour meetings, this "non-organization" raised $400,000 with 100% of donations go to local charities.
+Yes, no expenses and Steve was honoured to emcee the quarterly meet-up events.

 In 2011 Gratitude at Work partnered with other community leaders on this innovative concept, out of the UK, that works to transform traditional mental healthcare treatment into a more client-centred collaborative approach.
 It focuses on the whole family, rather than just the patient.
 The training supported by this program is multiplying the impact across the province.